RebeccaHirst/hirstrj-website/content/authors/admin/_index.md

 email: "becca@opensciencetools.org"

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Rebecca Hirst is both a postdoctoral researcher at Trinity College Dublin and Science officer for Open Science Tools ltd. Her research focuses on multisenory perception and attention across the lifespan.
-Currently she works with The Irish Longitudinal Study on Ageing (TILDA) investigating multisensory perception in a large sample of adults aged over 50 years.
+I am a postdoctoral researcher at Trinity College Dublin and Science officer for Open Science Tools ltd. My research focuses on multisenory perception and attention across the lifespan.
+Currently I works with The Irish Longitudinal Study on Ageing (TILDA) investigating multisensory perception in a large sample of adults aged over 50 years.

-Rebecca's PhD used psychophysics and EEG to investigate multisensory distractions.
-As part of this she was a visiting scholar at Macquarie University, Sydney, where she studied the validation of portable EEG systems for use in research.
+I have a passion for helping scientists make behavioural experiments and helping others gain confidence with coding.
+In my role at Open Science Tools, I support scientits through consultancy, workshops and generating free online learning materials.
+If you need help creating a behavioural experiment, get in touch!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.